msn-05/canvas/README.md

 # canvas
-A framework for JavaScript canvas similar to SFML
+A framework for JavaScript canvas similar to SFML.
 See the demo.